 Any good college town has a slew of breakfast options, and Boulder, Colorado, is no different.
-From flapjacks piled high to sizzling egg skillets and breakfast burritos, diners can find a variety of styles and options to please almost any fancy.
-So if you’re new in town or just want to try a different spot, have a look at this list of best breakfast spots in Boulder:
+From flapjacks piled high to sizzling egg skillets and breakfast burritos, diners can find a variety of styles and options at local restaurants.

 01 of 07

 Rated the "Best Diner in Colorado" by Business Insider, the Village Coffee Shop in Boulder is open from 5:30 a.m.
 Monday through Saturday and 7 a.m. on Sunday.

 The Village is a Boulder staple that serves straightforward yet delicious breakfast options.
 It has the small and unmistakable feel of a diner with table and counter-seating, and the menu is packed with classics like egg combos, omelets, pancakes and French toast.

 The place is usually loud and busy, and the wait staff is friendly but no-nonsense.
 If you come at peak time on a Saturday or Sunday, chances are there will be a wait, but it won’t be long as the turnover is pretty quick.
 However, one of the best features of the Village is the price as everything on the menu is affordable, so it's certainly worth the wait.

 The original Walnut Cafe and its south Boulder counterpart serve tasty breakfast with a Boulder twist daily from 7 a.m to 3 p.m.

 Gluten-free and vegan options are plentiful, and health nuts can find enough wheat bread and grilled veggies to keep them happy as well.
 The menu also features great deals for big eaters and meat lovers including breakfast burritos and Belgian waffles piled with toppings.